abpy/improved-sapling-tree-generator/README.md

 * The last stem on a branch now grows straight out, ignoring down angle.
 This improves apperance and creates a more realistic crown for central leader trees.
 * Taper can now be calculated automaticly based on branch lengths to make the branch radius change linearly from each split level to the next.
 * The shape for branch lengths can now be set to a custom shape
+* 'Use UV for mapping' is now enabled by default
+* new method to rotate branches evenly around a tree with splits in the trunk

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree